atrettel/wosp/README.md

 for advanced searchers.
 It works differently than line-oriented search tools like grep, so it can search for matches spanning multiple lines.
 Wosp supports an expressive query language that contains both Boolean and proximity operators.
-It also supports nested queries, trunctation, wildcard characters, and fuzzy searching.
+It also supports nested queries, truncation, wildcard characters, and fuzzy searching.